80 years of freedom

 Grave

-John S. Thompson has been part of the 504th PIR since the landing in Sicily and he also participated in the campaign through Italy.
+John S. Thompson was part of the 504th PIR from the time of the landing in Sicily and also took part in the campaign through Italy.

 Heumen